 We review our long-lived assets, principally ships, for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Assets are grouped and evaluated at the lowest level for which there are identifiable cash flows that are largely independent of the cash flows of other groups of assets.
 For ship impairment analyses, the lowest level for which identifiable cash flows are largely independent of other assets and liabilities is each individual ship.
 We consider historical performance and future estimated results in our evaluation of potential impairment and then compare the carrying amount of the asset to the estimated future cash flows expected to result from the use of the asset.
-If the carrying amount of the impairment by comparing the carrying amount of the asset to its estimated fair value.
+If the carrying amount of the asset exceeds the estimated expected undiscounted future cash flows, we measure the amount of the impairment by comparing the carrying amount of the asset to its estimated fair value.
 We estimate fair value based on the best information available utilizing estimates, judgments and projections as necessary.
 Our estimate of fair value is generally measured by discounting expected future cash flows at discount rates commensurate with the associated risk.